History of the Jews in Iraq: The State of Iraq

 About 200,000 Jews lived in Iraq, in 1948 and 200,000 Jews in Kurdistan region of Northern Iraq.
-Early Labor Zionism mostly concentrated on the Jews of Europe, skipping Iraqi Jews because of their lack of interest in agriculture.
-The result was that "Until World War II, Zionism made little headway because few Iraqi Jews were interested in the socialist ideal of manual labor in Palestine."
-However, across the Baghdadi Jewish Diaspora many prominent families in Asia such as such as the Meyers of Singapore strongly supported Zionism.
-These families, such as branches of the Sassoons, retained strong religious and familial ties to Baghdad into the early 20th century.
-By the 1930s there were over 7,000 Baghdadi Jews across Asia, mostly in India.

 1932 photograph of Ezekiel's Tomb at Kifl.
 The area was inhabited by Iraqi Jews who appear in the photo.

 During the British Mandate, beginning in 1920, and in the early days after independence in 1932, well-educated Jews played an important role in civic life.
 They were important in developing the judicial and postal systems.
-Iraq's first minister of finance, Sassoon Eskell, was a Jew.
+Iraq's first minister of finance, Sassoon Eskell, was a Jew and there were other Jewish MPs in the Iraqi parliament including Reuben Somekh.
 Records from the Baghdad Chamber of Commerce show that 10 out of its 19 members in 1947 were Jews and the first musical band formed for Baghdad's nascent radio in the 1930s consisted mainly of Jews.
 Jews were represented in the Iraqi parliament, and held significant positions in the bureaucracy. and the government Between 1924 and 1928, some Jews fled persecution in Russia, arriving in Iraq as refugees.
 In Baghdad's markets, they were prominent jewelers, smiths, and cloth dealers.
 In Basra, many Jews worked at the important port authority.
 They introduced foreign brands to Iraq, such as Chevrolet and Ford Motor.
 The Jews established factories for the manufacture of soap, woolen textiles, cigarettes, gold and silver crafting, printing, and others.